-Also, for those of you that identify with being an empath, you need to ask yourself if you are taking on too much blame or responsibility.
+Ask yourself if you take on too much blame or responsibility.
 There is a balance between taking responsibility for your part of an interaction, but the pendulum can swing too far in the other direction.
 Ask yourself if you are taking on someone’s else’s pain.

 How This Affects Your Intuition: